-Lucia Dossin (BR/NL) is a researcher/designer living in Rotterdam, the Netherlands.
-She has a background in architecture and webdesign and holds a MA in Media Design & Communication from Piet Zwart Institute.
+Hello, I am Lucia Dossin (BR/NL), researcher and designer living in Rotterdam, the Netherlands.
+I hold a BA in Architecture & Urbanism from FAU USP, a background in - self-taught - webdesign practices and a MA in Media Design & Communication from Piet Zwart Institute.

-Her interests reside at the intersection of art and design, more precisely on the (actual/possible/desirable) relationships between humans and computers: user-friendliness, interfaces, user-generated data and digital literacy.
+My work resides at the intersection of art and design and deals with elements that shape the actual, possible and desirable relationships between humans and computers: user-friendliness, interfaces, user-generated data and technological literacy.

-In the past few years she has been conducting experiments in hybrid publishing practices, in institutions such as the PublishingLab and the Publication Station but also independently.
+In the past few years I have been conducting experiments in hybrid publishing practices, in institutions such as the PublishingLab and the Publication Station but also independently.

 For a complete description and in-depth information about each project, please check the links.